Wilson-Chu/Library/README.md

 -add thumbnails to showcase each piece of content added (openlibrary/Cover API for this?)
 -personal rating system for content???
 -long-future: search functionality from an existing database (openlibrary/Search API?)
--add OAuth for account with local storage options
+-add OAuth for account with local storage option